 Since 2018 the Xunta de Galicia has developed a drone project that provides cardiovascular care to pilgrims on the Camino de Santiago.
 This medical drone is called Lúa, and it has telematic services for pilgrims, a medical kit with medicines, 5G glasses and a semi-automatic defibrillator.
 When there is an emergency, you must call 061, and by geolocation, Lúa will arrive at the place of the incident, and the person or pilgrim who is attending the patient must put on the glasses, which will allow the technicians to see what is happening and thus advise on what to do.

-We have not flown a drone on the Camino de Santiago, but we have seen pilgrims doing it.
-We recently told you about the project “I’ll Push You” and on his pilgrimage there was a drone pilot who provided the project with very spectacular aerial images taken by a drone.
-One of the most impressive shots that we remember is the arrival to Portomarín, in the The French Way of Saint James
+We haven’t flown a drone on the Camino de Santiago, but we have seen pilgrims doing it.
+During the “I’ll Push You” project pilgrimage, there was a drone pilot who provided the project with stunning aerial footage.
+One of the most impressive shots we remember is the arrival in Portomarín on the French Way of the Camino, crossing the new bridge.

 Yes, you can fly a drone on the Camino de Santiago